 A 12-week EF Gap Semester might be the perfect solution.
-It’s much less of a time commitment than the 26-week academic year.
+It’s much less of a time commitment than the 25-week academic year.
 You also have the additional advantage of choosing whether to begin in September or January.

-Typically, the food is hearty and nutritious, with an emphasis on local cuisine.
+Typically, the food on your meal plan is hearty and nutritious, with an emphasis on local cuisine.
 In many cases, you will also have American-style options for your main course.
 If you are a vegetarian, suffer from food allergies, or have other special dietary needs, it's important to make these clear in your program application.
-We try our best to accommodate dietary restrictions.
-But that may limit where you can complete some program modules.
+We try our best to accommodate dietary restrictions, but your food choices are ultimately your own responsibility.
+Note that certain dietary restrictions may limit where you can complete your program modules.

 During your language study, you can request to live in an international student residence, rather than host family, for a supplemental weekly fee (subject to availability).

-You will visit several different communities and help out in a number of critical ways: empowering and educating youth; improving local supplies of food, water and shelter; preserving the surrounding natural environment or safeguarding endangered species from extinction.
+You will visit several different communities, make educational visits to several social enterprises trying to make a difference, and participate in a range of service projects: empowering and educating youth; improving local supplies of food, water and shelter; preserving the surrounding natural environment; or safeguarding endangered species from extinction.
 We often collaborate with respected, locally based NGOs on long-term projects.
-That way you’re always making a real difference in ways that are the most needed.
+That way you’re always making a real impact in ways that are the most needed.

 HOW TO ENROLL

 The pacing and physical requirements of EF Gap Year programs vary by itinerary.
 Certain programs require considerable physical exertion.
-For example, many historic sites are only accessible on foot and involve stairs, rough trails or inclines.
-Volunteer service may involve lifting or other manual labor and have little or no access to some amenities.
-Overseas internship employers, accommodations and modes of transportation are not bound by the same accessibility laws that apply in the United States, and therefore may not be up to the same standard of accessibility.
+For example, many historic sites are only accessible on foot and involve stairs, rough trails. or inclines.
+Service Learning may involve lifting, digging, hammering, or other strenuous physical activities and similar accessibility issues.

 However, our philosophy is to accept as many qualified candidates as possible.
-Your EF Gap Advisor will work with you to determine a program that is suitable to your capabilities, and help you understand the essential program requirements and travel expectations of your planned itinerary.
+Your EF Gap Consultant will work with you to determine a program that is suitable to your capabilities, and help you understand the essential program requirements and travel expectations of your planned itinerary.

 EF Gap Year also has up to $20,000 available in grants.
 You’ll find a few of these options, as well as instructions on how to apply for EF Gap Year scholarships, on our Fundraising page.

 It is possible to pay the entire program fee at once via credit card or personal check, or to set up a monthly direct debit payment schedule from one of your current bank accounts.
-Ask your EF Gap Advisor for a full list of payment options.
+Ask your EF Gap Consultant for a full list of payment options.
 And please see our official Terms & Conditions for further details.